-Suspension from school
+E. Suspension from school

-Suspension from school is a severe penalty, which may be imposed only upon students who are insubordinate, disorderly, violent, or disruptive, whose conduct otherwise endangers the safety, morals, health, or welfare of others. significant consequence and should be considered carefully.
+Suspension from school is a significant consequence and should be considered carefully.
 It may be imposed when a student exhibits behavior such as insubordination, disorderliness, violence, or disruption that jeopardizes the safety, well-being, or learning environment of others.
 Recognizing that students' actions may stem from a range of factors, including trauma, the Board maintains authority over suspensions but emphasizes that the primary responsibility lies with the Superintendent and building Principals.